OpenPonk/xml-dom-visitor/README.md

 	visit: dom.
 ```

-Then for an element `<someElement>`, the `visitSomeElement:` message will be sent to your `MyVisitor`.
+Then e.g. for an element `<person>`, the `visitPerson:` message will be sent to your `MyVisitor`.

-## Typed attributes retrieval
+## Usage - Typed values

-A `XMLDOMTypedElement` class is provided, with which you can retrieve attributes with given type.
+If you specify `XMLDOMTypedElement` as the target node during parsing, then you can retrieve values with a specific type.

-The class has to be provided during the parsing of the DOM.

 ```
 dom := (XMLDOMParser on: aStream)